AbhinavOC24/sPay/README.md

 Merchants can register a `webhook_url` + `webhook_secret`.
 Events are signed with HMAC and include additional headers for security and idempotency.

-⚠️ Note: Charges created via the dashboard do not trigger webhook events.
-Only charges created via the API will emit webhooks.

 ### Webhook Headers